Uberspace/lab/source/guide_starship.rst

 Prerequisites
 ============

-A NerdFont_ installed and enabled in your terminal on your computer (for example, try the FiraCode Nerd Font that can be downloaded from NerdFonts_).
+A `Nerd Font`_ installed and enabled in your terminal on your computer (for example, try the FiraCode Nerd Font that can be downloaded from NerdFonts_).

-Instructions for installing fonts depend on your local operating systems: Windows10_, macOS_.
+Instructions for installing fonts depend on your local operating systems: `Windows 10`_, macOS_.
 For Linux: read the manual that belongs to your distribution.
 Blink.sh_ should work out of the box.